davidkimai/Reflections-on-Imperfections/README.md

 So yes, the next time you find an embarrassing typo or a stray musical note, cherish it.
 For all its awkward incongruence, it is as close to evidence of a soul’s passage as you are likely to find in this algorithmically laundered world.

-(I trust you will forgive any mistaxes herein; should you find any, rest assured they are left in with the utmost philosophical intention, and absolutely not for lack of a copyeditor.)
+(I trust you will forgive any mistakxes herein; should you find any, rest assured they are left in with the utmost philosophical intention, and absolutely not for lack of a copyeditor.)

 ## Perfection Fatigue: Do you get tired of being right for others?